mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_resources/index.md

 ## Class components

-Although this tutorial doesn’t mention them, it is possible to build React components using ES6 classes – these are called class components.
+Although this tutorial doesn't mention them, it is possible to build React components using ES6 classes – these are called class components.
 Until the arrival of hooks, ES6 classes were the only way to bring state into components or manage rendering side effects.
-They're still the only way to handle certain other, more edge-case features, and they’re very common in legacy React projects.
+They're still the only way to handle certain other, more edge-case features, and they're very common in legacy React projects.
 The official React docs are a great place to start learning about them.

 - [State and Lifecycle in the React Docs](https://reactjs.org/docs/state-and-lifecycle.html)
 - [Intro To React in the React Docs](https://reactjs.org/tutorial/tutorial.html)